 Still skeptical?
 Try asking for some proof in the most discreet way you can.
 Ask for an impromptu selfie (in a nonchalant way, of course).
 For instance, if he tells you he’s hanging out with his three dogs while watching TV, perhaps you can ask him to take a selfie with his dogs—but make it seem as if you just want to see the dogs, and not because you’re trying to verify his identity.

 If all else fails, just be honest and ask for proof outright.
 Tell this person that you’re trying to avoid a catfishing scenario, then respectfully ask for proof.
 It’s probably going to sound really bizarre to some people, but you may have to take that risk.
-Anyway, real people wouldn’t have any problem showing you proof of their identity.
+Anyway, real people wouldn’t have any problem showing you a proof of their identity.

 As long as you word it properly, you won’t come off as too weird, paranoid, or rude.
 And hopefully, they’ll actually understand where you’re coming from.
 After all, you’re both on an online dating site, and you both know the inconveniences or dangers of getting duped by a catfisher.